-At March 31, 2015, we owned 57,634,148 shares, or approximately 18.3%, of Klépierre, which had a quoted market price of \$49.48 per share.
-On July 29, 2014 Klépierre announced that it had entered into a conditional agreement to acquire Corio N.V., or Corio, pursuant to which Corio shareholders would receive 1.14 Klépierre ordinary shares for each Corio ordinary share.
-On January 15, 2015 the tender offer transaction closed and the merger was completed on March 31, 2015, reducing our ownership from 28.9% to 18.3% resulting in a non-cash gain of \$206.9 million as further discussed in Note 3.
-Our share of net income, net of amortization of our excess investment, was \$6.1 million and \$4.8 million for the three months ended March 31, 2015 and 2014, respectively.
-Based on applicable Euro:USD exchange rates and after our conversion of Klépierre's results to GAAP, Klépierre's total revenues, operating income and consolidated net income were approximately \$332.5 million, \$141.6 million and \$72.0 million, respectively, for the three months ended March 31, 2015 and \$367.3 million, \$166.7 million and \$52.9 million, respectively, for the three months ended March 31, 2014.
+At June 30, 2015, we owned 63,924,148 shares, or approximately 20.3%, of Klépierre, which had a quoted market price of \$44.29 per share.
+On July 29, 2014 Klépierre announced that it had entered into a conditional agreement to acquire Corio N.V., or Corio, pursuant to which Corio shareholders received 1.14 Klépierre ordinary shares for each Corio ordinary share.
+On January 15, 2015 the tender offer transaction closed and the merger was completed on March 31, 2015, reducing our ownership from 28.9% at December 31, 2014 to 18.3% resulting in a non-cash gain of \$206.9 million as further discussed in Note 3.
+On May 11, 2015 we purchased 6,290,000 additional shares of Klépierre for \$279.4 million bringing our ownership to 20.3%.
+All of the excess investment related to the purchase has been allocated to investment property.
+Our share of net income, net of amortization of our excess investment, was \$9.6 million and \$135.9 million for the six months ended June 30, 2015 and 2014, respectively.
+Based on applicable Euro: USD exchange rates and after our conversion of Klépierre's results to GAAP, Klépierre's total revenues, operating income and consolidated net income were approximately \$740.3 million, \$277.6 million and \$96.9 million, respectively, for the six months ended June 30, 2015 and \$654.8 million, \$281.1 million and \$1.2 billion, respectively, for the six months ended June 30, 2014.
+On April 16, 2014, Klépierre completed the disposal of a portfolio of 126 retail galleries located in France, Spain and Italy.
+Total gross consideration for the transaction, including transfer duties, was €1.98 billion (€1.65 billion Klépierre's group share).
+The net cash proceeds were used by Klépierre to reduce its overall indebtedness.
+In connection with this transaction, we recorded a gain of \$133.9 million, net of the write-off of a portion of our excess investment, which is included in "Gain upon acquisition of controlling interests and sale or disposal of assets and interest in unconsolidated entities, net" in the accompanying consolidated statements of operations and comprehensive income.

-Our joint venture with McArthurGlen has interests in five Designer Outlets, one development project as well as a property management and development company.
-At March 31, 2015 our legal percentage ownership interests in these entities range from 45% to 90%.
-The carrying amount of our investment in these joint ventures, including all related components of accumulated other comprehensive income (loss) as well as subsequent capital contributions for development, was \$581.4 million and \$677.1 million as of March 31, 2015 and December 31, 2014, respectively.
+Our joint venture in Europe has interests in five outlet properties, one development project as well as a property management and development company.
+As of June 30, 2015 our legal percentage ownership interests in these entities range from 45% to 90%.
+The carrying amount of our investment in these joint ventures, including all related components of accumulated other comprehensive income (loss) as well as subsequent capital contributions for development, was \$605.8 million and \$677.1 million as of June 30, 2015 and December 31, 2014, respectively.
 In December 2014, Roermond Designer Outlet phases 2 and 3, in which we own a 90% interest, refinanced its \$85.1 million mortgage maturing in 2017 with a \$218.9 million mortgage that matures in 2021.
 The fixed interest rate was reduced from 5.12% to 1.86% as a result.
 Excess proceeds from the financing were distributed to the venture partners in January 2015.

-We also have a minority interest in Value Retail PLC and affiliated entities, which own or have interests in and operate nine luxury outlets throughout Europe and a direct minority ownership in three of those outlets.
+We also have a minority interests in Value Retail PLC and affiliated entities, which own or have interests in and operate nine luxury outlets throughout Europe and a direct minority ownership in three of those outlets.
 Our investment in these centers is accounted for under the cost method.
-At each of March 31, 2015 and December 31, 2014, the carrying value of these non-marketable investments was \$115.4 million and is included in deferred costs and other assets.
+At each of June 30, 2015 and December 31, 2014, the carrying value of these non-marketable investments was \$115.4 million and is included in deferred costs and other assets.